Christianib003/alu-higher_level_programming/python-everything_is_object/README.md

-This is was build while studying obj
+This is was build while studying ob